hanfeisun/ChiLin/readme.rst

 Note
 ----

 This is an early-stage snapshot of ChiLin.
-To get the latest version of Chilin, please go to [this repository](https://github.com/cfce/chilin)
+To get the latest version of Chilin, please go to https://github.com/cfce/chilin

 Nutshell
 --------